 What measures apply?

-- Use of the cloakroom is compulsory.
-Bags larger than 25x30x15cm, capes, (rain) coats and wet coats are not allowed in the galleries.
+- Bags larger than 25x30x15cm, capes, (rain) coats and wet coats must be left in de cloakroom.

 - We will be offering complimentary hand sanitiser in several locations.
 Feel free to use this.